 QDM Sousón is a single vineyard wine made by Bodegas Quinta da Muradella in the DO region of Monterrei.
 This wine has expressive aromas of Asian spices, lavender, menthol, mint, black cherry, black raspberry and earth.
 Just above the border of Portugal in northwestern Spain, Monterrei was part of an area whose rich geology was prized by the Romans for mining, notably gold.
 Ancient findings have confirmed that the Romans are responsible for another of the area's treasures, vineyards.
 The vineyard farmed for this wine is 11.6 hectares (28 acres) with a 15% slope.
 Due to the area's proximity to Portugal, an estate here is called quinta, rather than the traditional Spanish term finca.
 Muradella is named for a Celtic fort from the 3rd Century BC located near the town of Verin.
-At this bodega, winemaker and proprietor Jose Luis Mateo and the highly regarded Raul Pérez, a consulting enologist, make several wines all with certified organic grapes.
-The philosophy with QDM Sousón is to prevent the extinction of a great indigenous grape that was very popular during the 1800's.
+At this bodega, winemaker and proprietor Jose Luis Mateo makes several wines all with certified organic grapes.
+The philosophy with QDM Sousón is to prevent the extinction of a great indigenous grape that was very popular during the 1800s.
 Quinta da Muradella's other wines with the same purpose are QDM Albarello and QDM Bastardo.
-Through exacting work recuperating old vineyards, Jose Luis and Raul have crafted wines that have earned accolades from numerous wine publications.
+Through exacting work recuperating old vineyards, Jose Luis has crafted wines that have earned accolades from numerous wine publications.

 WHAT MAKES THIS WINE UNIQUE?
 The sole mission of this wine is to prevent the Sousón grape variety from becoming extinct.
 This wine is made from estate-owned grapes grown using organic viticulture methods.
 Only two barrels are produced.
 It drinks like fine Burgundy, with good structure, acidity and a dark, inky color.